 They are just absolutely amazing.
 This one is decorated with coats of arms – probably from important families associated with Christianity and the Cathedral itself.
 You can see a beautiful yellow sun at the centre above the Royal coat of arms and crowned Tudor roses either side of the sun symbolising the end of the wars of the Roses.
 There are a few coats of arms, various symbols and decorations all around the cathedral.
 The picture below shows coats of arms decorating a ceiling in the cloisters.
 Careful thought has gone into the positions of the shields below.
 A symmetrical pattern it seems!

 This was one of the most spectacular parts of the Cathedral for me.
 Whilst it doesn’t look like very much – its just a small and simple chapel in itself.
-It has only recently been opened after being blocked up.
+It’s only recently been opened after being blocked up.
 What they discovered was the original paintings from when the Cathedral was first built and decorated perfectly preserved!
 Most of these paintings were destroyed over the years due to changing styles of interior design and either being destroyed through wars or just lost to time.
 These really are something else.

 As a resident of Canterbury; Sam and I can get a membership for free entry into the Cathedral.
 We’re both going to apply and I look forward to seeing the Cathedral without the scaffolding in all its medieval majesty.